-The Town of Newmarket's Fence By-law 2019-20 provides a clear regulatory framework for fencing, privacy screens and cost sharing in our community, including types of fences permitted, height and setback provisions and more.
-Residents are to consult the Fence By-law prior to building a fence, privacy screen or pool enclosure to ensure the minimum requirement of this By-law have been established.
+The Town of Newmarket's Fence By-law 2019-20 provides a clear regulatory framework for fencing, privacy screens and cost-sharing in our community, including types of fences permitted, height and setback provisions and more.
+Residents are to consult the Fence By-law prior to building a fence, privacy screen or pool enclosure to ensure the minimum requirement of this By-law has been established.

 I want to build a fence.
 Do I need a permit?

 A permit is not required to build or replace your fence, however, you are required to comply with the Fence By-law 2019-20.
 The Fence By-law sets out minimum standards for the installation, maintenance and repair.
 However, if the fence is to be used as a pool enclosure, you will require a pool enclosure permit.

 What should I do before I erect a fence?
 Before erecting a fence, please review the Town of Newmarket's Fence By-law 2019-20.
 If you have any questions or concerns with regards to the by-law, please contact the Town of Newmarket at 905-895-5193 or [email protected].
 Remember to call before you dig to ensure it is safe to do so, by contacting the Ontario One Call to locate underground infrastructure at 1-800-400-2255.
 When erecting a fence in Newmarket, who determines the property lines?

 You can determine your property lines by looking at the property survey, which you should have received at the time you purchased your home.
 The Town of Newmarket does not determine property lines, therefore, if you do not have a copy of your property survey, you must hire a private firm to survey the property.